carpentries/instructor-training/episodes/05-memory.md

 >
 > Without looking at the list again, write down as many words from the list as
 > you can.
 How many did you remember?
 Write your answer in the Etherpad.
+>
+> ## Accessibility Adaptation
+> The list above may also be read aloud, slowly and clearly, by the Trainer hosting the session.
+> On your mark, ask learners to write down their answers where others cannot see them, then read the list
+> again so they can check their work.
 {: .challenge}

 Most people will have found they only remember 5-7 words.
-Do not worry if you remembered fewer - many factors can affect short-term memory in different situations.
-Fortunately, there are techniques that we can use to improve our effective short-term memory.
-We will illustrate one of these techniques and then describe how this is applicable to our workshops.
+Others may remember more!
+Those who do are almost invariably deploying a *memory management strategy*.

 ## Strategies For Memory Management

+Because short-term memory is limited, we can support learners by not flooding their short term memory with too many separate pieces of information.
+Does this mean we should teach fewer concepts?
+Well, yes, but this is not the only tool in our toolbox.
-Our role as instructors, therefore, is to help our learners by not flooding their short term memory with too much information, partially by providing strategies and exercises to help them form the connections that will move concepts into long-term memory.
-What are some tools for doing this?
+We can also assist by providing strategies and exercises to help them form the connections that will a) support them in holding more things in short-term memory at once and b) begin to move some concepts into long-term memory.

 ### Chunking

-One is by explicitly forming connections or groupings.
-Our minds can store larger numbers of facts in short-term memory by creating *chunks*, or relationships among separate items, causing them to be remembered as a single item.
+Our minds can store larger numbers of facts in short-term memory by creating *chunks*, or relationships among separate items, allowing them to be remembered as a single item.
 For example, most of us will remember a word we read as a single item ("cat"), rather than as a sequence of letters ("c-a-t").
 Similarly, the pattern made by five spots on cards or die is remembered as a whole